Excerpts from Jim Conrad's

 from the August 24, 2007 Newsletter issued from Sierra Gorda Biosphere Reserve, QUERÉTARO, MÉXICO

 Often in the thin, red soil accumulating in any limestone outcrop's pits and hollows you find rare and unusual plants.
 That's because any plant growing there must be able to survive extreme conditions.
 Most of the time the soil there is dust-dry, but after rains the depressions may hold water, submerging the soil.
 Also, derived from limestone, the soil can be a bit alkaline.

-Therefore, as I hiked along I kept an eye on rock depressions filled with soil.
-It wasn't long until I was rewarded with a fine little colony of adder's-tongue ferns.
 Though the plants were immature and hard to identify, I figured they were Limestone Adder's-tongues, OPHIOGLOSSUM ENGELMANNII, which I've often found in exactly such limestone depressions in Kentucky's "Mississippian Plateau" region, which is a karst landscape developed upon Mississippian-age limestone.
 That's my Cocos finds in one of our own Cretaceous-age limestone depressions in the picture.

 Adder's-tongues are very primitive ferns famous not only for their curious appearance but also for this: Of all known living things on Earth, they have the highest chromosome number.

 Pea plants have 14.
 Mice have 40.
 Humans have 46, pigeons have 80 and carp have 104.
 The adder's-tongue fern Ophioglossum reticulatum possesses 1260.